Inspiration, Barriers to Participation & Goals

 This project is evolving!
 It doesn’t exist without input from women and men who share our aims.
-We want to keep our network updated with results and progress, and involve you when we can.
+We want to keep our network updated with results and progress and involve you when we can.
 If you haven’t already, you can join our network.
-We would like to reiterate that we will only use your information to contact you about subjects relevant to this project, and that we will never pass your details to third parties.
+We would like to reiterate that we will only use your information to contact you about subjects relevant to this project and that we will never pass your details to third parties.

 We are developing a plan of action based on the key findings and detailed information submitted.
 Some of the actions are quite small, some may be really ambitious!
 We hope that our findings can be used to inform actions that deliver real change.
-They are aimed at delivering postive actions, based on the findings of the survey.
+They are aimed at delivering positive actions, based on the findings of the survey.
 Particularly in the key areas relating to representation and role models; participation, skills and progression; and gear.

 We recognise that we have limited resources and can’t deliver everything on our own.
 Please get in touch if you would like to work with us to deliver our aims.
 We would welcome contact from potential partners interested in collaborating on specific projects.

 There is potential for further analysis and interpretation of our data.
 If our knowledge and expertise could be useful to you or your business, please feel free to get in touch about working with us on further research or consultation.